 \item Sliding:

-\end{itemize} Here, we have had to briefly go back to using dotted frames, because the axioms of traced monoidal categories are almost diagrammatic tautologies (and this is the point of adopting a diagrammatic notation for these).
+\end{itemize} Here, we had to briefly go back to using dotted frames, because the axioms of traced monoidal categories are almost diagrammatic tautologies (which is the point of adopting a diagrammatic notation for them).

-In short, diagrams for traced monoidal categories include those of symmetric monoidal ones, but add the possibility of \emph{connecting any right port of any diagram to any left port of any other}, as in the following example:
+In short, string diagrams for traced monoidal categories include those of symmetric monoidal ones, but add the possibility of \emph{connecting any right port of any diagram to any left port of any other with the same type}, as in the following example:

 In essence, we have the ability to draw loops, breaking free from the acyclicity requirement of plain symmetric monoidal diagrams.
-However, we cannot bend wires arbitrarily, or connect right ports to left ports.
+However, we cannot bend wires arbitrarily, or connect right (\emph{resp.} left) ports to right (\emph{resp.} left) ports.
 For example, the following is \emph{not} allowed:

-(Not to worry, we will soon introduce a syntax for which this kind of diagrams is allowed.)
+(Though we will soon introduce a syntax for which this kind of diagrams is allowed.)

-The reader should convince themselves that the diagram above is equivalent to the one on the right below:
+The reader should convince themselves that the string diagram above is equivalent to the one on the right below:

-The trick---as for symmetric monoidal diagrams---to check this equality is in verifying that the connectivity of the different boxes is preserved.
+As for symmetric monoidal diagrams, the trick to check this equality lies in verifying that the connectivity of the different boxes is preserved.

-\begin{remark} It is also natural to consider trace-like operations that do not satisfy the yanking axiom~\eqref{eq:yanking}.
+\begin{remark} Traced string diagrams are often used when describing computational processes that feature some form of recursion or iteration.
+In this context, it is also natural to consider trace-like operations that do not satisfy the yanking axiom~\eqref{eq:yanking}.
 This makes sense when the trace-like operation is intended to represent a form of feedback which introduces a temporal delay.
 Examples abound in the theory of automata.
 Note that the sliding rule might also fail in this case.
 The associated graphical language generalises that of traced categories, and the associated structure is sometimes called a delayed or guarded traced category, or a category with feedback~\cite{katis2002feedback,di2021canonical,di2022monoidal}. \end{remark}